Nadal looks to extend stranglehold over Gasquet at US Open

 In New York, he has dropped the opening set in both of his first two matches.

-Nadal has also admitted his concerns over his wife Mery Perello — due to give birth to the couple’s first child in the coming weeks.
+Nadal also has concerns over his wife Mery Perello — due to give birth to the couple’s first child in the coming weeks.

 Spanish media reports claimed she had been admitted to hospital as a precautionary measure.